If you think you’re uncomfortable, imagine how your dog feels.

 - Boredom or anxiety .
 Just as people with anxiety might bite their nails or twirl their hair, dogs can have physical responses to psychological upset, too.
 In fact, some dogs develop a condition akin to human obsessive-compulsive disorder.
 It can manifest itself in scratching, licking, or chewing behaviors that can cause severe damage.

 - Dry skin.
 A variety of factors, including winter weather and fatty acid deficiencies, can cause dry skin in dogs.
 Your pet may respond to the discomfort by scratching or licking at theirr skin or fur.

 - Hormonal imbalances.
-If your dog’s body is not producing enough thyroid hormone or putting out too much cortisol, superficial skin infections can occur.
+If your dog’s body is not producing enough thyroid hormone or putting out too much of the hormone cortisol, superficial skin infections can occur.
 You may notice bald spots, and your dog may scratch or lick as if bothered by allergies.

 - Pain.
 When trying to determine why your dog is licking or chewing excessively, be sure to consider the possibility that something is making him physically uncomfortable.
 For instance, if you notice your dog biting their paw repeatedly, they could have a thorn or sharp stone stuck in their foot pad.
 Compulsive chewing or licking can also be a response to orthopedic problems, including arthritis and hip dysplasia.

 - Parasites.
 Among the most common causes for compulsive dog licking, chewing, or scratching behaviors are fleas, ticks, and mites.
 Although ticks are often visible to the naked eye, fleas often go unseen until there is a large infestation, and mites are microscopic.
 So don’t assume that your dog isn’t suffering from parasites just because you can’t see them.